dh4/mupen64plus-qt/README.md

 A basic cross-platform launcher.
 This was adapted from CEN64-Qt to work with Mupen64Plus.

-A discussion thread as well as links to binary downloads can be found [here](http://www.emutalk.net/threads/54976-Mupen64Plus-Qt).
+A discussion thread can be found [here](http://www.emutalk.net/threads/54976-Mupen64Plus-Qt).

 ![Mupen64Plus-Qt Grid View](https://dl.dropboxusercontent.com/u/232085155/mupen64plus-qt/github.jpg)